 William Taylor, MD, is a board-certified neurosurgeon.
 His practice focuses on the neurosurgical evaluation and treatment of spinal disorders.
+He has expertise in motion preservation, avoiding fusion surgery, navigation and robotic surgery, minimally invasive treatment of trauma, and deformity and degenerative diseases.
 He is also dedicated to further developing and refining minimally invasive surgical procedures used to treat spinal conditions and diseases.

 He is the executive director of the Society for Minimally Invasive Spine Surgery (SMISS), which develops educational training for surgeons.
 Dr. Taylor is also editor of The Scientific World Journal and a member of many professional scientific organizations, including the American Medical Association and the American Association of Neurological Surgeons.

-He is a professor in the Department of Surgery and has been a member of the faculty at UC San Diego School of Medicine since 1994.
-He serves on the Admissions Committee and the Education Committee for the Division of Neurosurgery, and has received several teaching awards during his career.
+He is a professor in the Department of Neurological Surgery and has been a member of the faculty at UC San Diego School of Medicine since 1994.
+He serves on the admissions committee and the education committee for the neurological surgery, and has received several teaching awards during his career.